ConstellationCenter’s Public Art Installation

-ConstellationCenter’s temporary public art installation is located on our future site at Kendall and Athenaeum Streets in Cambridge.
+ConstellationCenter has hosted a temporary public art installation for the past several years on our future site at Kendall and Athenaeum Streets in Cambridge.

-The following works by New England artists are for display:
+The following works by New England artists have been displayed:

 Las Furias, composed of steel and wood and standing at 21 feet, honors the relationship between music and art and pays homage to the power that music has to transform.
 This sculpture was inspired by the objectives of the future site of Constellation Center.
 The simple silhouettes recount the myth of Orpheus, while the haunting, abstract sounds of the bells invite the viewer to a representation of when the Furies wept for the first time.